RavensbourneWebMedia/Dynamic-Web/sessions/08/README.md

 <!--  most important = usually most uncomfortable/most procrastinated upon -->

-###  The way you write down your task can dictate whether it will get done.
+###  The way you write your task can dictate whether it will get done

 Is this **concrete**?